Wunjo Way of Joy

 hummingbird

-Today I saw this hummingbird’s nest in my friend’s angel trumpet tree.
+Last Updated on February 11, 2026 Today I saw this hummingbird’s nest in my friend’s angel trumpet tree.
 I took a picture, zoomed in, and saw the mama sitting there—keeping her eggs warm.
 Waiting.
 It moved me.
 It swelled my heart.
 I realized I’ve been sitting on my own nest this winter too.
-Not growing babies—but nurturing hope.
-This season has…
+Not growing…

 Read More about hummingbird